Menatic007/Menatic-Buster/README.md

 - Note:

- Enter the wrong commands could lead to the tool abusing you.
-So make sure you enter the commands and arguements correctly 😂
+ Entering the wrong commands could lead to the tool abusing you.
+So make sure you enter the arguements correctly 😂
  ```
  # [⚒] Adding program into Binaries
   ```